Sustainability

 • Elimination of labels and stickers

-Takara Shuzo's waste generation and recycling rate
+Changes in waste generation and reuse rate

 Feed production facility